 To control efficient tax process, we apply Control Self Assessment (CSA) aligned with internal control policy to identify tax risks and key controls, assess the effectiveness of existing controls, and monitor control deficiency or mitigation practice and also communicated and deployed the CSA to the domestic subsidiaries & JVs.

 We take an opportunity of available financial technology and global trend to enhance Group’s agility by developing overall tax compliances.
+We deploy related digital tools to ensure digital solutions for Finance & Accounting.
+This includes effective tax automation process that complied with relevant standards and regulations.
 Tax automation via web application was built to support in this regard.
-These include tax compliance monitoring, updated relevant law and regulations, lesson learn from tax audit, tax knowledge sharing, tax advisory and automated Corporate Income Tax (CIT) calculation system.
-We enhance an automatic system to boost accuracy and efficiency through e-platform which the tax information is automatically transferred to the Thai Government Agencies such as e-filing, e-Tax Invoice & e-Receipt and e-Withholding Tax (WHT) system.
-Furthermore, we implement Robotic Process Automation (RPA) which is an automate rule-based processes through intelligent automation for Finance & Accounting function.
+These include tax compliance monitoring, updated relevant law and regulations, lesson learn from tax audit, tax knowledge sharing, and tax advisory.
+We enhance an automatic system to boost accuracy and efficiency through e-platform which the tax information is automatically transferred to the Thai Government Agencies such as e-filing, e-Tax Invoice & e-Receipt, e-Withholding Tax (WHT) system and e-tax coupon, Furthermore, implement Robotic Process Automation (RPA) which is an automate rule-based processes through intelligent automation for Finance & Accounting function.
 Our RPA roadmap includes automated tax transactional processes to mitigate compliance risk of Value Added Tax (VAT), WHT, and Excise Tax.

 Tax Risk Governance